Converting 3D Geometry Into Displacement Maps

 One nice thing about the Displace Modifier is you can see the result in the viewport.
 Here's me double checking that the height of the displacement matches the height of the geometry in the front viewport.
 The purple is my 3d Geometry, the white is my displaced plane.
 Looks pretty much identical...

-But if you don't care about seeing the result in the viewport, and you're a vray user, you could also use the vray displacement modifier instead of the turbosmooth and displace modifier.
+But if you don't care about seeing the result in the viewport, and you're a vray user, the more efficient way of doing this is using the vray displacement modifier instead of the turbosmooth and displace modifier.
 Here's the settings I used to get identical results...

-Adjust the edge length down to get a cleaner but slower to render result.
+Adjust the edge length to get a cleaner end product at the expense of rendertime.

 Conclusion

 If you need to make a really complex displacement map with overhangs or of a really complex surface, there are other better techniques out there.
 But if your needs are simple, like adding pebbles on a flat terrain or some vents to an enormous scifi megastructure, this technique may be the way to go.
-So give it a try!
+So give it a try the next time you need a displacement map!

 This site is ©2023 by Neil Blevins, All rights are reserved.